 However, it has some disadvantages too as each coin has two faces.
 Before you go ahead and buy a copper condenser, you need to know its disadvantages.
 In the next part, we are going to tell the cons of a copper condenser.

 Although there are no serious disadvantages of using a copper condenser, still there are few disadvantages of copper:

-And, the cost of copper condenser reduces to the half of aluminum condenser when it comes to annual cost.
+And, the cost of copper condenser reduces to half of the aluminum condenser when it comes to the annual cost.
 In short, copper is expensive for the manufacturers but can turn out to be a cheap option for its customer.

 More: Inverter AC vs 5 Star AC

 Thieves target the copper appliances: As copper is expensive than aluminum, and a condenser is an outdoor unit; it can lead to theft at the premises.
 It becomes necessary to secure the copper as well as condensing units to avoid unnecessary thefts.
 It will add more expense to your budget.